UPPMAX/programming_formalisms_intro/doc/flowcharts.md

     - aktivitetsdiagram
   - There are plenty of tools out there
     - some can produce code directly
-    - some are script-vased and well integrated in Markdown tools like Sphinx and HackMD
+    - some are script-based and well integrated in Markdown tools like Sphinx and HackMD
       - perfect for sharing
+  - Pseudocode gives a more detailed description what you want the program to do.
+    - Can be highly personal or very language-like
+    - Some
 ````